DaniDeniz/indoor-action-recognizer/README.md

 The network is trained to accept 64 frames with a spatial resolution of 224x244 (x3 channels).
 Is recommended to sample the video feed at 25 frames per second.
 The video should also be normalized between -1 and 1.
 The number -1 refers to the 0 value and 1 refers to 254.

 ### Optimized versions for embedded devices (Jetson Nano)
-We provide an optimized version of the DL model named `indoor_action_recognizer.hdf5` in the `model` folder.
+We provide an optimized version of the DL model named `indoor_action_recognizer.engine` in the `model` folder.
 It was optimized with TensorRT 7 to be able to run it on the low-power execution board Jetson Nano.
 If you want to optimize it for any other execution board you can do it using the `hdf5` model.

 ## License
 [BSD 3-Clause License](LICENSE)